Hiroaki Abe: Pacific War

 On 15 November 1938, Abe was promoted to the rank of rear admiral.
 He was thus in command of Cruiser Division 8 (CruDiv8) during the attack on Pearl Harbor, and the subsequent Battle of Wake Island.

 During the Guadalcanal campaign, as commander of Combat Division 11 (BatDiv 3 and CruDiv 8), he led his ships as the vanguard group at the Battle of the Eastern Solomons from 23–25 August 1942 and the Battle of the Santa Cruz Islands from 26–28 October.
 He was promoted to vice admiral on 1 November.

-However, during the Naval Battle of Guadalcanal on 12–13 November, when assigned to bombard Henderson Field on Guadalcanal, he broke off his attack after encountering and almost completely crippling in 40 minutes of intense combat U.S. Navy Rear Admiral Daniel Callaghan's Task Group 67.4 (TG 67.4).
+However, during the Naval Battle of Guadalcanal on 12–13 November, when assigned to bombard Henderson Field on Guadalcanal, he broke off his attack after encountering an almost completely crippling 40 minutes of intense combat with U.S. Navy Rear Admiral Daniel Callaghan's Task Group 67.4 (TG 67.4).
 Abe lost his flagship, the battleship Hiei, which he ordered scuttled after it had been seriously damaged, as well as two destroyers.
-Abe himself was wounded – and his Chief-of-Staff (Captain Masakane Suzuki) was killed – by machine-gun fire from the USS Laffey, a destroyer that he sank afterwards.
-But he still had the undamaged battleship Kirishima to bombard Henderson field and enough destroyers to finish off damaged allied vessels.
+Abe himself was wounded – and his chief of staff (Commander Masakane Suzuki) was killed – by machine-gun fire from the USS Laffey, a destroyer that he sank afterwards.
+But he still had the undamaged battleship Kirishima to bombard Henderson Field and enough destroyers to finish off damaged Allied vessels.
 His failure to aggressively push through his attack against an inferior enemy force created tremendous controversy, and he was relieved of his command by Admiral Isoroku Yamamoto.

 Abe was forced to resign from the Imperial Japanese Navy soon afterward in March 1943.
 He died in 1949.